Weight Annotation in Information Extraction: Concluding Remarks

 \section{Concluding Remarks}

-We embarked on a study that incorporates \emph{annotations} or \emph{weights} in information extraction and propose $\K$-annotators as a candidate formalism to study this problem.
-The $\K$-annotators can be instantiated with \emph{weighted \vset-automata}, thereby obtaining \emph{regular $\K$-annotators}, which are powerful enough to capture the extension of the traditional spanner framework with parametric factors.
-Furthermore, the regular $\K$-annotators have favorable closure properties, such as closure under union, projection, natural join, and, depending on the semiring, also under string selection using regular relations.
+We embarked on a study that incorporates annotation, or weights, in information extraction.
+We proposed $\K$-annotators as a candidate formalism to study this problem.
+The $\K$-annotators can be instantiated with weighted \vset-automata, thereby obtaining the regular $\K$-annotators.
+We showed tha the regular $\K$-annotators have favorable closure properties, such as closure under union, projection, natural join, and, depending on the semiring, also under string selection using regular relations.
 The first complexity results on evaluation problems are encouraging: answer testing is tractable and, depending on the semiring, problems such as the threshold problem, the max tuple problem, and enumeration of answers are tractable too.

 We note that the addition of weights to \vset-automata also introduces new challenges.
 For instance, some questions which are typically studied in database theory are not yet fully understood for weighted automata, which are the basis of weighted \vset-automata.
 Examples are equivalence and emptiness.
 Concerning equivalence, it is known that equivalence is undecidable for weighted \vset-automata over the tropical semiring (c.f.
 Proposition~\ref{prop:equivalenceUndec}).
 In general, however, it is not completely clear for which semirings equivalence is decidable or not.
 Concerning emptiness, the definition in weighted automata literature is not as database theoreticians would expect.
 That is, it does not ask if there exists a document $\doc$ such that the automaton returns at least one tuple with nonzero weight on $\doc$, but is additionally given a threshold (as in our \textsc{Threshold} problem) and asks if the automaton returns a tuple with at least the threshold weight (which requires an order on the semiring).
 It is not yet clear how much this threshold influences the complexity of the problem.